What is an appointed person First Aid

 Making your Business safe from Fire Continue reading

-Should First Aid training be compulsory as part of the driving test?
+Should First Aid training be part of the driving test?

 First Aid for Drivers in the UKA new Bill which would make first aid training mandatory to receive a driving licence has been introduced to Parliament.
 The Driving Licence (Mandatory First Aid Training) Bill was presented to the House of Commons by Will Quince, Conservative MP for Colchester, on 8 March 2016.